SharePoint/sp-dev-docs/docs/solution-guidance/yammer-integration-sharepoint-add-in.md

 Embed
 -----

-In this option you embed a Yammer feed in a SharePoint web page.
+In this option you embed a Yammer feed in a SharePoint webpage.

 - This option is quickly and easily implemented.
 - This option allows you to control limited aspects of the feed and how it appears.